NATIONAL LAW ENFORCEMENT LEADERS, STRESSING DANGEROUS INCREASE IN GUN VIOLENCE, SAY IMMEDIATE ACTION NEEDED TO KEEP GUNS OUT OF THE WRONG HANDS

-Members of the National Law Enforcement Partnership to Prevent Gun Violence (the Partnership), comprised of nine national law enforcement leadership organizations, spoke at a press conference during the annual conference of the International Association of Chiefs of Police (IACP).
+Members of the National Law Enforcement Partnership to Prevent Gun Violence (the Partnership), comprised of nine national law enforcement leadership organizations, spoke at a press symposium during the annual symposium of the International Association of Chiefs of Police (IACP).

 “America is in crisis because of gun violence.
 The longer we wait, the more people die,” said Jim Johnson, the Chief of Police of Baltimore County, MD, and the Major Cities Chiefs Association (MCCA) representative to the Partnership.
 “We’ve been rocked coast-to-coast from Charleston, South Carolina to Roseburg, Oregon.
 We keep seeing incident after incident unfold – from mass shootings to those that occur daily in our communities.
 This madness cannot continue.
 Enough is enough!”